HITECHCRIME/HC_OVERVIEW/README.md

 ---

+> “Why do we have to define it (transmedia storytelling) yet?”  asks indie filmmaker Lance Weiler.
+“Why can’t we just continue to experiment?”
+Because, says TV writer-producer Jesse Alexander (Lost and Heroes) “You have to give it a name so people can talk about it.
+Isaac Newton didn’t discover gravity, he named it.”

+---

 **How to apply this to Hitech Crime**
 - Main motivational arc - "take future into your own hands"
 - audiovisual transmedia experience (digital, IRL, live, audio, visual, interactive)